hillarykhan/shopify_developer_challenge/README.md

 - Characteristics of the image (e.g. tags)
 - Text (e.g. allow for naming images)
 - Another image (e.g. machine learning model)

+Continuing to build more unit tests, specifically in regards to the aspects of uploading and storing image files.